CEO Succession Planning

 The New Rules of CEO Succession Planning

-In a recent article in the pwc publication strategy+business, the authors defined new rules for CEO succession planning Source.
-While there are lots of gems in this article, one of the best is this: “Start with the what and not the who.”
-The three rules are: (1) start with discussing strategy and where the organization is headed, (2) build a shared framework for assessing and discussing candidates that filters out the noise, and (3) structure the process to mitigate bias.
-Our CEO Succession Planning Services mirror these best practices.
+In a recent article in the pwc publication strategy+business, the authors defined new rules for CEO succession planning.
+While there are lots of gems in this article, one of the best is: “Start with the what and not the who.”

-First, we gain an understanding of your business strategy, which parts of the culture you want to maintain, and how you need to evolve for the future.
-Our expertise is in translating that information into Success Factors (i.e., competencies) that are distinct, clearly defined, and measurable.
-In this way, we give the Board a shared understanding of the what that will help them to select the right who.
+This means that one of the first things you need to do is define Success Factors.
+As experts in competency modeling, we gain an understanding of your business strategy, which parts of the culture you want to maintain, and how you need to evolve for the future.
+We translate that information into Success Factors (i.e., competencies) that are distinct, clearly defined, and measurable.
+In this way, we provide the Board with a shared understanding of the “what” that will help them to select the right “who.”

-We then use those competencies as building blocks for the assessment of CEO successor candidates.
-We customize the assessment to measure the competencies and tailor the deliverables to report on them.
-This gives the Board a clear understanding of each candidate’s competency strengths and gaps, and how/if the latter can be addressed.
+We then use those competencies as building blocks for assessing CEO successor candidates, customizing the assessment to measure the competencies and tailoring the deliverables to report on them.
+This gives the Board a clear understanding of each candidate’s competency strengths and gaps, as well as how/if they can address those gaps.

 360 Degree Feedback

-Typically, at this level, we conduct interview-based 360 because it provides the richest data.
-Alternatively, or to supplement the interviews, we can create a custom online tool that measures your success factors.
+We usually conduct interview-based 360 for CEO succession because it provides the richest data.
+We can also create an online tool that measures your success factors.

 Development

 Because each executive has a unique set of strengths, gaps, risks, and experiences, one size doesn’t fit all.
-Our approach is individualized so you’ll know where to invest your resources based on each executive’s profile.
+We individualize our approach, so you’ll know where to invest your resources.